KPCOFGS/ArcGIS_Map_Copy/usage/usage.md

 On the right hand side, under ```Details``` section, There is the ```ID```.
 If you do not see ```Details``` section, you may want to scroll down a bit.\
 ![alt text](screenshot2.png?raw=true)

+**Note:** After successfully cloning one map to another.
+Make sure to go to ArcGIS Online > Content > My Organization, find the cloned map and edit it.
+Then, do nothing but save it using "Save As", This ensures the map is successfully cloned with the right ownership and permissions